Drag in Africa: Zambia

-Since Zambia has been maintaining anti-gay laws, drag queens have not had the opportunity to have the same amount of presence.
-Zambia continues to operate from the rigid colonial laws that criminalized homosexuality and allowed for the intolerance of LGTQ+ people to flourish.
-This has contributed to the modern day intolerance that suppresses queer individuals to hate crimes, severe discrimination, and overall marginalization.
-By criminalizing the queer community, drag queens aren't able to perform as freely because of the strong connection between the queer and drag communities.
+Since Zambia has maintained anti-gay laws, drag queens have not had the opportunity to have the same presence.
+Zambia continues to operate from the rigid colonial laws that criminalized homosexuality and allowed for the intolerance of LGBTQ+ people to flourish.
+This has contributed to the modern day intolerance that subjects queer individuals to hate crimes, severe discrimination, and overall marginalization.
+Because the queer community is criminalized, and there is a strong connection between the queer and drag communities, drag queens aren't able to perform as freely as they might otherwise.

 Drag kings

-While drag queens are much more common than drag king, there are still women who participate in masculine drag performances.
+While drag queens are much more common than drag kings, there are still women who participate in masculine drag performances.
 The majority of the anti-gay, and by association anti-drag, sentiments are targeted at men who embrace femininity, resisting the gender roles which devalue femininity.
 Drag kings also face backlash for challenging gender roles as they are interpreted as challenging men's monopoly on economic power by embracing masculinity.
 Especially in countries like Malawi, Mali, and the Democratic Republic of the Congo that have increasing disputes over land, a family's property is traditionally passed to the eldest son.

 Drag kings are often perceived as women who threaten this system.
 However, drag kings have found areas to perform that their communities deem acceptable.
 For instance, amongst the La Sape community in the Democratic Republic of the Congo, women have joined the once all-men group since the 1980s.
 Members of the group follow a specific dress code and compete against each other for the best catwalk.
-While the men dress the formal attire inspired by colonial dress to retake their power from their European "masters," the women, or sapeuses, push back against the colonial devaluing of women and its persistence in modern Congolese society.
+While the men dress the formal attire inspired by colonial dress to retake their power from their European "masters", the women, or sapeuses, push back against the colonial devaluing of women and its persistence in modern Congolese society.
 However, because these performances are done within an existing, accepted culture, the women are not seen as prominent threats to social structure like other drag kings.